jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 78: July 26, 2017

+**Today's Progress**: Continued taking the Introduction to ASP.NET MVC course.
+Learned about Views and Bootstrap.

+**Thoughts**: This course really is a brief introduction.
+There is so much involved in ASP.NET MVC that I can't imagine how many hours it would take to go through and learn everything.
+I just wish the course actually went through making some kind of project step-by-step while demonstrating the topics that are discussed in the course.

+### Day 77: July 25, 2017

+**Today's Progress**: Continued taking the Introduction to http://ASP.NET  MVC course.
+Learned about models and controllers.

 ### Day 76: July 24, 2017

 **Today's Progress**: Started taking the Introduction to ASP.NET MVC course from @MSLearning.